stoolap/stoolap-go/docs/_docs/architecture/mvcc-implementation.md

 # MVCC Implementation

-This document provides a detailed explanation of Stoolap's Multi-Version Concurrency Control (MVCC) implementation, which enables transaction isolation with minimal locking.
+This document provides a detailed explanation of Stoolap's Multi-Version Concurrency Control (MVCC) implementation, which enables transaction isolation without locking.

 ## MVCC Overview

 Multi-Version Concurrency Control (MVCC) is a concurrency control method used by Stoolap to provide transaction isolation.
 The key principles are:

-1. Maintain the latest committed version of each row (single-version design)
+1. Maintain full version chains for each row with unlimited history
 2. Track deletion status with transaction IDs for proper visibility
 3. Each transaction has a consistent view based on visibility rules
 4. Reads never block writes, and writes never block reads
-5. Implement optimistic concurrency control for conflict detection in SNAPSHOT isolation
+5. Implement optimistic concurrency control for conflict detection

 ## Design Philosophy

-Stoolap implements a **single-version MVCC** design, which differs from traditional multi-version systems:
+Stoolap implements a **true multi-version MVCC** design:

-- **Single Version Per Row**: Only the latest committed version is kept in memory
+- **Full Version Chains**: Unlimited version history per row linked via `prev` pointers
-- **Deletion Tracking**: Deleted rows are marked with `DeletedAtTxnID` rather than removed
+- **In-Memory Chains**: Version chains built from WAL replay during recovery
-- **Transaction ID Preservation**: Updates preserve the original creator's transaction ID
+- **Immutable Versions**: New versions always created, never modified in place
-- **Memory Efficiency**: Reduced memory footprint compared to full multi-version systems
+- **Efficient Persistence**: Only latest version persisted to disk snapshots
-- **Simplified Garbage Collection**: Deleted rows can be cleaned up after visibility expires
+- **Automatic Cleanup**: Old versions garbage collected when no longer needed

 ## Core Components